-Cognitive Development, also called intellectual development, is influenced by various factors including biological makeup, the environment, and how the child approaches learning tasks (e.g., attention, persistence, curiosity, and flexibility).
+Cognitive Development, also called intellectual development, is influenced by a range of factors including biological makeup, the environment, and how the child approaches learning tasks (e.g., attention, persistence, curiosity, and flexibility).
 A child's background knowledge, or knowledge base, also affects the way a child thinks.
-95% of GSRP students met or exceed this area in 2021-2022.
+95% of GSRP students met or exceed this area in 2022-23.

 Mathematics: Research has made a clear link between early math skills and later school reading and math achievement.
 Children's mathematical knowledge at kindergarten entry is considered predictive of future mathematics success throughout their years in school.
-82% of GSRP students met or exceed this area in 2021-2022.
+81% of GSRP students met or exceed this area in 2022-23.

-Source: GSRP My Teaching Strategies Database

-MAISD GSRP Program Data for Cognitive Function and Mathematics Objectives (average):
+Source: GSRP My Teaching Strategies Database Year End Data MAISD GSRP Program Data for Cognitive Function and Mathematics Objectives (average):

-Physical Well-Being and Motor Development
+Physical Motor Development

-Physical development includes children's gross-motor (large muscle) and fine-motor (small muscle) skills.
+Physical development includes children's fine-motor (small muscle) skills.
 Physical development affects other areas of development.
 In fact, brain research points to the importance of early, positive movement experiences to brain development (Gabbard, 1998; Robert, 1999), and physical development is linked to children's emotional development and their school performance (Pica, 2006; Rule & Steward, 2002; Sanders, 2002; Son & Miesels, 2006).
+95% of GSRP students met or exceeded Fine Motor in 2022-23.